 Using TransferWise you can transfer money between international accounts in a 6 simple steps.
-Transferring money can be daunting, let this guide help you do this.
+Transferring money can be daunting, let this step-by-step guide help.
 This post is specifically geared towards transferring money into a Canadian bank account.

 The links in this post for TransferWise are affiliate links.